 The speed networking session should begin with a short explanation of how to network, why to network, and how this form of speed networking will make the whole event better for everyone involved.
 When I lead these events, I engage my “Conference Catalyst” research and stories as a way to help people buy into why this will be useful if done right.
 A good facilitator will not just read of the rules, but will get buy in from everyone to be committed to the success of the program.

-If you are hosting an event, and your participants are hungry for better networking, let’s talk.
+If you are hosting an event (in-person, hybrid, or virtual), and your participants are hungry for better networking, let’s talk.
 Beyond the Speed Networking Session I can customize a keynote, pre-note, or serve as the master of ceremonies / event host.
 As a plenary speaker I work hard to set the tone for getting people engaged.
 Want to add some fun to the conference or meeting?
 (Humor in the Workplace – or at a conference – does matter), let me host your “Game Show” to kick off the conference.
 For over ten years I have been working as “The Conference Catalyst” and have helped meetings across industry lines develop a culture for better connections.
 Speed networking facilitation is only part of what I do to make your event all about the people.